Azure/azure-powershell/src/RecoveryServices/RecoveryServices.Backup.Autorest/examples/Edit-AzRecoveryServicesBackupRetentionPolicyClientObject.md

 The first command fetches the schedule run days for assigning values to days of week.
 The second command edits the week based monthly retention policy.
 The 3-5 command is to display the modified policy.

-### Example 6: Edit the week based monthly retention when schedule run frequency is daily
+### Example 6: Edit the week based monthly retention when schedule run frequency is daily for AzureVM
 ```powershell
 Edit-AzRecoveryServicesBackupRetentionPolicyClientObject -Policy $pol1 -DatasourceType AzureVM -EnableMonthlyRetention $true -MonthlyRetentionScheduleType Weekly -MonthlyRetentionDurationInMonths 34 -MonthlyRetentionDaysOfTheWeek "Monday","Saturday" -MonthlyRetentionWeeksOfTheMonth Second, Fourth
 $pol1.RetentionPolicy.MonthlySchedule | fl